smiletoeveryone/headless_raspberry_pi4/README.md

 2. raspbian os installation withput a monitor
 3. more information

+you are able to input the command "pinout" in the terminal of your raspberry pi4 as well, you would get gpio information as below:

 Please refer to the file “raspbian os installation tutorial without a monitor.pdf” for more details.